Corporate Governance

 Election and re-election of directors

-As the 2022 AGM will be the Company’s first AGM since IPO listing, all directors will submit themselves for election by shareholders.
-The Board considers that, during the year ended 31 December 2021, each director that’s served in 2021 has performed effectively and continues to demonstrate commitment to the role.
-Therefore, it believes it’s in the best interests of shareholders that each director is elected at the AGM.
+Accordingly, all directors will submit themselves for election by shareholders at the 2023 AGM.
+The Board considers that, during the year ended 31 December 2022, each director that served in 2022 has performed effectively and continues to demonstrate commitment to the role.
+The Board therefore believes that it is in the best interests of shareholders that each director is re-elected at the forthcoming AGM.

 Succession Planning